mipetrin/ACI/ACI_Snapshot/README.md

-Simple application that will connect to the ACI Fabric and create a Snapshot of the Fabric.
-It will be stored either on the APIC or in a pre-configured "remote" location
+Simple script to allow user to utilise the Snapshot manager and take configuration backup to either the APIC or a remote location

+> This script simply pushes the JSON config to the Snapshot manager on the APIC.
+The APIC then takes over to execute the request

 > NOTE that the Remote Location must already exist and be correctly configured within the APIC.
-You then must call it exactly how it is displayed in the APIC
+You then change the path within the Script at this location: "tnFileRemotePathName"

 It can be executed via the following:
 * -u is your APIC cluster